 A common reason for people who don’t have a will is the cost associated, but what they may not realize is that not having a will can be the most costly expense of all.
 When you have a will, the first step is to divvy up the estate of the person who passed away as they wish.
 Without a will, you will have died intestate.
 Your assets will then enter probate, which means they will be distributed based on provincial law.
 Common expenses associated with the lack of a will include legal claims and paying outstanding debts.

 You see after you die, it’s not as simple as planning a ceremony and saying goodbye.
 Death has many expenses attached to it.
-Here’s a summary of what costs to expect.
+Here’s a summary of how much it costs to die and what to expect.

 Additional Reading for Smart Estate Planning